jimtierneysc/tennis-scoreboard-ng/README.md

-## Tennis Scoreboard
+## Tennis Scoreboard Ng

 ### Summary

-This project implements an SPA to keep score of tennis matches.
-The backend is a Rails API application and the frontend is an AngularJS application.
+This project implements an SPA to keep the score of tennis matches.
+The back-end consists of a Rails API application.
+The client consists of an AngularJS application.

 ### Rails API Application